theksmith/CarBusInterface/README.md

-I'd love to hear if you find this project useful in any way - please send me a quick msg: kristoffer@theksmith.com or [@theksmithphx](https://twitter.com/theksmithphx)!
+I'd love to hear if you find this project useful in any way - please send a quick note: kristoffer@theksmith.com or [@theksmithphx](https://twitter.com/theksmithphx)!

 # Car Bus Interface

-Android application for interfacing with a vehicle's communication bus via Bluetooth OBD2 dongle.
-It allows the Android device to respond to specific bus messages, such as those occurring when the user presses radio control buttons.
+An android application for interfacing with a vehicle's communication bus via Bluetooth OBD2 dongle (ELM327 compatible).
+It allows the Android device to respond to specific bus messages, such as those occurring when the user presses physical buttons inside the vehicle.

-This is an evolution of the [Steering Wheel Interface app](https://github.com/theksmith/Steering-Wheel-Interface), written to be more configurable and for Bluetooth instead of USB.
+This is an evolution of the [Steering Wheel Interface app](https://github.com/theksmith/Steering-Wheel-Interface), written to be more configurable and for Bluetooth dongles instead of USB.

-**Please visit our Wiki for how to get started using the app: https://github.com/theksmith/CarBusInterface/wiki**
+**Please visit the Wiki for how to get started using the app: https://github.com/theksmith/CarBusInterface/wiki**

 ## Copyright and License

 Copyright 2014 Kristoffer Smith and other contributors.

-This project is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](http://opensource.org/licenses/MIT) - i.e. do what ya want but give credit.

 ## Ongoing Development